Notselwyn/sysdebug/README.md

 ## Compiling

 Sysdebug can be compiled using simply `gcc main.c -o sysdebug`.
-Alternatively you can build a static binary using `gcc main.c -o sysdebug -static` - but we recommend `musl-gcc main.c -o sysdebug -static` for 95% size decrease.
+Alternatively you can build a static binary using `gcc main.c -o sysdebug -static`.
+We recommend `musl-gcc main.c -o sysdebug -static` for 95% size decrease.